ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 - Comcast’s streaming and web video consumption rose by 38%, with their reported peak traffic up 32% overall between March 1 to March 30 {{Comcast}},
-- AT&T reported a 28% jump in core network traffic (single day in April, as compared to pre stay-at-home daily average traffic), with video accounting for nearly half of all mobile network traffic, while social networking and web browsing remaining the highest percentage (almost a quarter each) of overall mobility traffic {{ATT}}, and
+- AT&T reported a 28% jump in core network traffic (single day in April, as compared to pre stay-at-home daily average traffic), with video accounting for nearly half of all mobile network traffic, while social networking and web browsing remained the highest percentage (almost a quarter each) of overall mobility traffic {{ATT}}, and
 - Verizon reported similar trends with video traffic up 36% over an average day (pre COVID-19) {{Verizon}}.

 We note that other operators saw similar spikes during this time period.
 Craig Labowitz {{Labovitz}} reported

 - Weekday peak traffic increases over 45%-50% from pre-lockdown levels,
 - A 30% increase in upstream traffic over their pre-pandemic levels, and
 - A steady increase in the overall volume of DDoS traffic, with amounts exceeding the pre-pandemic levels by 40%.
-(He attributed this increase to the significant rise in gaming-related DDoS attacks, as gaming usage also increased.)
+(He attributed this increase to the significant rise in gaming-related DDoS attacks ({{LabovitzDDoS}}), as gaming usage also increased.)

 #Adaptive Bitrate